 Security in development and support processes is an essential part of a comprehensive quality assurance and production control process and usually involves training and continuous oversight by the most experienced staff.
 Rules for system and software development should be developed.
 These rules should incorporate secure software development techniques such as user authentication, session control, logging, and data validation and sanitization.
 Unit, system, integration and regression testing should include testing of security requirements prior to deployment.
 Changes to the system as well as its operating environments should be managed, tested and approved.
 Support processes are closely related to A.12.
 Operations Security.
-As system maintenance occurs secure operational processes with regard to change control, separation of development, test and production environments as well as other operational controls provide many of the post implementation support processes and control.
-System and acceptance testing usually requires Test data that is as close as possible to production data.
+As system maintenance occurs secure operational processes with regard to change control, separation of development, test and production environments, as well as other operational controls, provide many of the post-implementation support processes and control.
+System and acceptance testing usually require Test data that is as close as possible to production data.
 Using production data for test data should be avoided unless mechanisms for removing or masking personally identifiable information or other sensitive information in test data is developed.

 A.14.1 Security requirements of information systems